nabla-c0d3/nabla-c0d3.github.io/_posts/2016-02-13-ios-application-security.markdown

 I was the Technical Reviewer for David Thiel's "iOS Application Security".

-It is now available at [No Starch Press][book-page] and goes in great details on how to spot security issues affecting iOS Apps and how to avoid making these mistakes when building an App; it's a great book!
+The book is now available at [No Starch Press][book-page] and goes in great details about how to spot security issues affecting iOS Apps and how to avoid making these mistakes when building an App; it's a great book!

 ![](/images/posts/ios_app_security.png)